-KidsTime Workshops are fun, safe and supportive environments for families who are affected by mental illness.
+KidsTime Workshops are fun, safe and supportive environments for families that live with mental illness in a parent.
 We’ve found that when young people understand more about their parent’s illness, discuss it in the family, and have a supportive adult to talk to, this increases their resilience and ability to protect their own mental health.
 Parents say the workshops improve their confidence and sense of pride, and reduce their risk of relapse.

 How does it work?

-KidsTime Workshops are monthly two and half hour group sessions for up to 15 families.
+KidsTime Workshops are monthly two-and-a-half-hour group sessions for up to 15 families.
 Where possible, the whole family is encouraged to attend, including the parent (or parents) with a mental illness.
-Workshops are ‘non-treatment’ educational sessions which encourage families to discuss mental illness and help to diminish the social isolation, stigma, confusion and fears which a child of a parent with mental illness may experience.
+Workshops are ‘non-treatment’ educational sessions, which encourage families to discuss mental illness and help to diminish the social isolation, stigma, confusion and fears which a child of a parent with mental illness may experience.